 - Tolerance to face position assures a level of enrollment convenience.
 MegaMatcher allows for 360 degrees of head roll.
 Head pitch can be up to 15 degrees in each direction from the frontal position.
 Head yaw can be up to 45 degrees in each direction from the frontal position.
 See technical specifications for more details.

 - Facial attributes recognition.
-MegaMatcher can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses and dark-glasses.
+MegaMatcher can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache.

 - Age estimation.
 MegaMatcher can optionally estimate person's age by analyzing the detected face in the image.

 - The biometric template record can contain several face samples belonging to the same person.
-These samples can be enrolled from different sources and at different times, thus allowing improvement in matching quality.
-For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or moustache, etc.
+These samples can be enrolled from different sources and at different times, thus allowing improvement in user experience during matching.
+For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or mustache, etc.